NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

    :name: jitter_ctx_dem_drg

    DEM and orthoimage produced by mosaicking the results for the 27 stereo pairs.
 Some seams in the DEMs are seen.
-Those could be because of insufficiently accurate modeling of lens distortion, perhaps.
+Perhaps in addition to dense matches for specific stereo pairs, one should also add all sparse matches from bundle adjustment.
 For the orthoimages, the first encountered pixel was used at a given location.

 .. figure:: ../images/jitter_ctx_error_image.png
    :name: jitter_ctx_error_image